The Department of Chemistry offers undergraduate chemistry majors leading to both the Bachelor of Science degree and the Bachelor of Arts degree.

 • Leaders in nanotechnology

 One of the more unique features of the chemistry undergraduate program at Rice includes research opportunities that allow students access to our state-of-the-art-facilities and instrumentation.
 We also take pride in the quality of our undergraduate classes and encourage our faculty to implement various styles of teaching.
-Group discussions, team discussions and/or interactive lectures play crucial roles in effective teaching.
+Group discussions, team discussions and/or interactive lectures play crucial roles in our effective teaching methods.

-Please navigate through the tabs on the left to learn more about Chemistry at Rice!
+Please navigate through the tabs on the left to learn more about our undergraduate program.